Hand pain and hand injury

 - Expertise in reattachment.
 Our hand surgeons performed the first reattachment of an amputated thumb in North Carolina.
 And since then, we have performed thousands of reattachment surgeries here at Duke.
 We routinely use microsurgery to repair nerves and blood vessels in the hands and fingers that are too small to see without magnification.
 As a result of our expertise and experience, you have the best chance for optimal function and faster recovery.

 - Highly specialized team of surgeons.
-Our fellowship-trained orthopaedic surgeons have undergone additional years of specialized training in hand, wrist, elbow and upper arm issues.
+Our fellowship-trained orthopaedic surgeons and plastic surgeons have undergone additional years of specialized training in hand, wrist, elbow and upper arm issues.
 We are dedicated to treating patients with injuries and conditions in the hands and arms.
 Our orthopaedic program is consistently ranked as one of the top in the country by U.S. News & World Report.

 - Expert treatment for sports injuries.
 Our team are experts in treating sports injuries in the hands, fingers or thumbs including overuse injuries -- like mallet finger and skier's thumb -- and traumatic injuries.